EagleBank Arena: Renovations and recent events

+The Patriot Center is the graduation venue for many students of nearby Northern Virginia high schools in addition to hosting Commencement for Northern Virginia Community College.

 The Patriot Center hosted the sold-out UFC Fight Night: Maynard vs. Diaz on January 11, 2010.
 That was the first time that the UFC had staged an event in the state of Virginia.

 The arena also hosted a couple of games for the 2018 JBA season, despite not having a team representing the state of Virginia.

 Due to renovations at Capital One Arena the Washington Mystics played Game 3 of the 2018 WNBA Finals at EagleBank Arena.
 The Seattle Storm won and it was the final game of the 2018 WNBA season.